NandaAmanta/Delivery-API/README.md

 # Delivery API

 This repository is about my simple project using Spring Boot.
-So Delivery API is an simple API for order a delivery service.
+So Delivery API is a simple API for order a delivery service.

 This project is using Spring, H2, JWT.
 ## API Reference